 We recommend that you change your customer ID and password periodically by using the appropriate function in the User Options of your online banking.

-Monson Savings Bank stands behind the security of our Online Banking product and that is why we offer you this pledge:
+Monson Savings Bank stands behind the security of our Online Banking product and that is why we offer consumers this pledge:

 You will not be held liable for any funds improperly removed from your account as a result of online theft of your customer ID and password.
 This especially includes any loss due to the security features of Monson Savings Bank's Online Banking being compromised.